Srinagar: At least 2 cops dead, several injured after attack on police bus

 The attack took place in Zewan in the Pantha Chowk area this evening.
 All the injured personnel have been evacuated to the hospital, the police said.

-The area has been cordoned off and a search operation launched to track down the assailants, the officials said, adding that further details are awaited.
+The area has been cordoned off and a search operation launched to track down the assailants, the officials said.

+No terrorist outfit has so far claimed responsibility for the firing on the police bus which came on the 20th anniversary of the attack on the Parliament building in the national capital by the Jaish-e-Mohammad terrorist outfit.

+On December 13 in 2001, terrorists attacked the Parliament complex and opened fire, killing nine people.
+All five terrorists were shot dead.

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today